-Continued Adoption of and Reimbursement for Afirma
+Continued Adoption of and Reimbursement for our Products

-To date, only a small number of payers have reimbursed us for Afirma at list price.
-Revenue growth depends on both our ability to achieve broader reimbursement at increased levels from third-party payers and to expand our base of prescribing physicians and increase our penetration in existing accounts.
-Because some payers consider the GEC experimental and investigational, we may not receive payment for tests and payments we receive may not be at acceptable levels.
+Revenue growth depends on both our ability to secure coverage decisions, achieve broader reimbursement at increased levels from third-party payers, expand our base of prescribing physicians and increase our penetration in existing accounts.
+Because some payers consider our products experimental and investigational, we may not receive payment for tests and payments we receive may not be at acceptable levels.
 We expect our revenue growth will increase as more payers make a positive coverage decision and as payers enter into contracts with us, which should enhance our accrued revenue and cash collections.
 To drive increased adoption of Afirma, we increased our sales force over the last several years, along with increasing our marketing efforts.
 We have hired institutional channel managers to focus on the institutional segment, where accounts generally send us FNAs for the GEC only, and account managers, dedicated to serving existing accounts, thereby freeing up our product specialists to focus on transacting new business.
 If we are unable to expand the base of prescribing physicians and penetration within these accounts at an acceptable rate, or if we are not able to execute our strategy for increasing reimbursement, we may not be able to effectively increase our revenue.